bingb0t5/im-in/CODEX_PROMPTS.md

 # CODEX_PROMPTS

+## Status Note

+These prompts are historical working prompts, not the canonical source of truth for the current app.

+Some prompts reflect earlier cleanup phases and older terminology.

+For current system reality, prefer:

+- `README.md`
+- `PROJECT_ARCHITECTURE.md`
+- `CURRENT_STATE.md`
+- `SCHEMA_OR_DATA_MODEL.md`

 ## Purpose

 These prompts are designed for GPT-5.3 Codex to work safely on this repository in small passes.